eliabedossantos/eliabedossantos/README.md

 ## I'm Eliabe dos Santos

 - I live in 🇧🇷
-- I am a student at the Federal University of Rio Grande do Norte in the information technology course 💻
+- I am a front-end developer at MaxMeio  💻
-- I’m currently learning about Front end development
+- I’m currently learning about React.js, React Native and TailWind Css

+"Nothing in this world beats good old persistence.
+Talent does not surpass.
+Nothing more common than talented failures.
+Genius does not overcome.
+Unrecognized geniuses is practically a cliche.
+Education does not exceed.
+The world is full of educated fools.
+Persistence and determination alone are powerful." ~Calvin Coolidge

 ## Connect with me: